 Why Is Mobile-First Indexing Important?

 Everything that now counts towards your website’s ranking – relevant content, loading speeds, user experience, linking strategy – will still count when mobile-first indexing lands.
-Increase importance will be given to how quickly the content loads on a mobile device, and how well it is designed to view on a smaller screen, and how well it can be navigated on a small device.
+Increase importance will be given to how quickly the content loads on a mobile device.
+How well it is designed to view on a smaller screen.
+And how well it can be navigated on a small device.
 The bottom line is – mobile-friendliness will count for a lot when mobile-first indexing is implemented.

 The Three Approaches to Mobile-Friendliness

 If you’re looking to make your website more mobile-friendly, there are three ways you can do it.
 Create a separate version of your website with a different URL and design it specifically for viewing on mobile devices.
 You can implement dynamic serving, with only one website that serves different content depending on the type of advice the website view.
 Finally, you can implement a responsive design, with only one URL, where your content adjusts to the size of the device used to access it.

 Each of these strategies has its pros and cons.
 Having two separate versions of a website means that even when one version goes down for some reason.
 The other version will still be up and running.
 However, it can be an expensive endeavor, and it can get confusing for the users.
 Dynamic serving ensures a unique experience for each device, but it’s very expensive to implement.
 The responsive design is implemented quickly and at a lower cost, but it can take some time to fine-tune it.

 While the choice of approach you will take is completely up to you, if you’re getting the majority of traffic to your website from Google (and chances are you are), you might want to know which of the three options Google recommends.
 It’s responsive design.